czirjakkethz/provis/docs/source/setup.rst

 	       └── pdb2pqr
 		    └── pdb2pqr

-The directories are needed as some parts of file loading is hard coded so if the directory structure is not present errors will occur.

 Easy option
 ^^^^^^^^^^^^
-If you clone provis from `github <https://github.com/czirjakkethz/provis>`_ and simply use this (provis) git directory as your base directory.
+Clone provis from `github <https://github.com/czirjakkethz/provis>`_ and simply use this git directory (provis) as the base directory.

 More versitile option
 ^^^^^^^^^^^^^^^^^^^^^^^

-You will need to create a data/ and (potentially) a binaries/ directory within your root directory.
+A data/ and (potentially) a binaries/ directory within the root directory will have to be created.

- -- If you set the environment variables for the binaries (provis will then use these to find the binaries) then the binaries/ directory is not needed.
+ -- If the environment variables for the binaries are set then the binaries/ directory is not needed (as provis will then use these variables to find the binaries).
 Otherwise the binaries from the Requirements
  :ref:`req` section will all have to be copied into the binaries/ directory. --

-The data/ directory needs the following subdirectiories:
+Subdirectiories of the data/ directory:
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ::